nataliephillips/hw04/README.md

                 ========================================
                 valid_comments= 647
                 ========================================
-                NOTE: the number valid_comments is what will be used to determine your extra credit'''
+                NOTE: the number valid_comments is what will be used to determine your extra credit```
         1. Explains what you believe your score should be.
            1. I should recieve a 30/20 because I completed these:
             <li> 1.
 Each task in `bot.py` is worth 3 points.
 (6 tasks * 3 points/task = 18 points) +18 </li>